ReneHollander/node-freeimage/README.md

 * 0.14.0 Added assertions and unit tests for metadata iterator functions.
 * 0.15.0 Added assertions and unit tests for metadata accessor functions.
 * 0.16.0 Added assertions and unit tests for metadata helper functions.
+* 0.17.0 Added assertions and unit tests for rotation and flipping functions.

 ## JavaScript version of supported FreeImage functions